vadimghedreutan/FileKeeper-app/README.md

-## DataKepp - A Next.js App with CRUD, Drag & Drop and Authentication
+## File Keeper - A Next.js App with CRUD, Drag & Drop and Authentication

 This project is a React application built with Next.js 14 that utilizes various technologies to provide a rich user experience.